Southampton summer colony: 2005 action by legislators

 State Assemblyman Fred W. Thiele Jr. and State Senator Kenneth P. LaValle have introduced legislation to guarantee that local government agencies continue to regulate vehicle access on public beaches.
 The bill would protect the right of East End residents to ride their four-wheel-drive vehicles on area beaches, which has been threatened by legislation sponsored by a State Assemblyman from Westchester and a notice of claim filed by a group of beachfront homeowners in Southampton Village.
 Town, county, and state officials gathered in Hampton Bays to pledge to stave off challenges that seek to limit beach vehicle access.
 The legislation will be introduced when the legislature reconvenes in January.

 It is possible that legislation aimed at controlling access to beaches may be seen as an attempt to usurp local control, particularly if it is perceived as being driven by pressure from a small group of wealthy property owners.
 This perception may stem from the fact that such legislation could limit public access to the beach, potentially benefiting the property owners at the expense of the wider community.
-It is important to note that this is a perception and the actual intent behind the legislation may be different.
+This is a perception and the actual intent behind the legislation may be different.